-Support one student for better health for thousands!
+Support one student provide better health care for thousands!

 Health care worldwide has improved considerably over the past decades.
-Nevertheless, more than 30% of the world’s population has no access to healthcare.
-Every year people die from diseases that can be prevented or treated like diarrhoea, malaria, infections.
-Or due to lack of help to mother and child during pregnancy resulting in fatal complications.
+However, more than 30% of the world’s population has no access to healthcare.
+Every day people die from preventable diseases such as diarrhoea or malaria, or a lack of basic help for women during pregnancy resulting in fatal complications.
 A major cause of this is the shortage of trained managers and qualified personnel.
-This is why KIT Scholarship Fund was created.
+This is why the KIT Scholarship Fund was created.
 This fund supports health professionals from low-income countries to follow a Master’s degree in Global Health at KIT.

 Leaders in global healthcare